by Rebecca Holland

 Head back to Amman and either go straight to the airport to drop off your car and catch a flight, or like we did head back into the city for a few hours (our flight was at midnight).

 A few things to consider:

-Dress conservatively.
-Even in Petra, where you’re surrounded by other tourists.
+- Dress conservatively.
+Even in Petra, even though you’re surrounded by other tourists.

-These five days are all spent in Amman and south, but there’s plenty to see in the north of Jordan too.
-For an itinerary focused on that portion of the country, or if you have any questions at all, get in touch!
+- These five days are all spent in Amman and south, but there’s plenty to see in the north of Jordan too.
+Jerash and Umm Qais are both worth visiting.

 Jordan Travel Essentials